liyp0095/publicNotes/Diary/July.md

 - what is apache ?

+The mission of the Apache Software Foundation (ASF) is to provide software for the public good.
+We do this by providing services and support for many like-minded software project communities consisting of individuals who choose to participate in ASF activities.

 - what is apache hadoop?

 Apache Hadoop is designed for a multi-machine cluster setup.
 Though it is possible to run on single machine also for testing purpose but real implementation is for multi-machine clusters.